This post may contain affiliate sales links. Please read my disclosure policy.

 Red Hot Cookie Variations

-- One of my readers suggested making these into cut out cookies by adding 4oz of cream cheese when you are creaming the sugar and butter together.
+- One of my readers suggested making these into cut out cookies by adding 4 ounces of cream cheese when you are creaming the sugar and butter together.
 Then on a slightly floured surface, roll the dough out and cut away!
 She then dusted the tops with powdered sugar before placing in the oven.

 - Another reader said they rolled the cookie balls in crushed red hots instead of powdered sugar.

-How to Make Red Hot Cookies|Directions
+How to Make Red Hot Cookies

-Step 2: Make the Dough
+Make the Dough

 In a large bowl, cream butter and sugar together until light and fluffy.
-Whip in vanilla and egg.
+Whip in vanilla extract and egg.
 Scrape sides and mix again.
 I like to use my stand mixer for this step.

-Step 3: Bake + Cool
+Bake + Cool

-*If using a non stick darker baking tray, reduce baking time by about 2 minutes.
+Pro Tip: If using a non stick darker baking tray, reduce baking time by about 2 minutes.

 A lot of you have mentioned to me that these cookies don’t spread out.
 This problem happens because there is too much flour in your cookie dough!
 To fix this problem, fluff up your flour.
 Spoon it into your measuring cup and then level the top.
 This is the correct way to measure flour and how I measured it for this recipe.
 Be careful when measuring and you’ll have perfect Red Hot Crinkle cookies.

+A common problem when making these Red Hot Cookies is that they flatten out way too much!
+Why?
+It’s because of the butter.
 This recipe calls for softened butter, not melted butter.
 The best way to get softened butter is to plan ahead.
 A couple of hours before you make these cookies set 1/2 cup of butter on the counter.
 As it sits there is will soften.

 But if you are in a pinch you can microwave butter to soften it instead.
 Microwave in 5-second intervals rotating your cube of butter each time.
 Please please please use caution when softening this way.
 It can easily go from solid to melted in seconds!
 And in turn, your cookies will spread way too much.